 Each summer the Pratt Museum offers paid high school internships for local area students.
 This internship exposes local youth to the many facets of natural history, cultural heritage, and interpretive work through community based programming.
 Interns receive training in public interpretation and assistance in pursuing their interests in the sciences, art, and history.

 The Pratt Museum has an ongoing interest in providing internship experience to college students.
 While we do not currently have any paid college intern positions open at this time, the Pratt is always willing to work with interested students to develop projects.
 Savanna Bradley, Collections Manager, is always willing to help College and Graduate students build museum collections skills through hands-on activities and projects.
-Education Director Chessie Sharp is also willing to help expand your museum education through program development or volunteer hours!
+We are also willing to help expand your museum education through program development or volunteer hours!

 Gale Parsons Memorial Scholarship